The Books That Changed How I Think About Myself

 ✦ · ✦ · ✦

 I used to think that changing how you see yourself required years of therapy or some dramatic life event.
-A crisis, a revelation, a rock bottom.
+A crisis.
+A revelation.
+A rock bottom that finally shook something loose.

-What I discovered instead is that sometimes, it's a book.
+What I found instead is that sometimes, it's a book.
 A single paragraph on a Tuesday afternoon that lands differently than anything you've read before.
-A sentence that makes you put the book down and sit quietly for a moment because something just shifted.
+A sentence that makes you set the book down and sit quietly for a moment because something just shifted.

 These are the books that did that for me.
-Not all at once — one at a time, over the course of years.
+Not all at once — one at a time, over years.
 Each one met me exactly where I was.

 I hope at least one of them meets you where you are too.